DecisionTechnologies/technicaltest-seedproject-part-complete/README.md

 # Install dependencies
 npm install

-# The following steps will need to be run in different processes

-# Serve JSON data
-npm run db

-# Serve site in 'watch' mode, automatically open default browser
+# Serve the site and the JSON server
-npm run serve
+npm start
 ```

 By default, the JSON server runs at `http://localhost:3000`, and the site is served from `http://localhost:5000`.